hamdyaea/Daylight-Updater/README.md

 ## How it work ?:

 You must be root or become root.
+Then click on the button to start the update, upgrade etc...
+You can do everything from the gui.

 ## What you need to make it work :